 Compliance of individual Signatories with the SRI can be assessed by any interested party from the Independent Inspector's Annual Compliance Report published online via the SRI website by 31 May of the year following each Reporting Period.
+The report contains a summary of compliance against the reporting commitments and any outcome of a verification investigation carried out in the previous reporting period.
 The text of the SRI and contact details for inquiries about the SRI shall be published on the SRI website.
-Stakeholders, including Member State representatives, industry, environmental NGOs and consumers' associations may send comments about the implementation of the SRI through the website via a dedicated email contact address to the SRI or to the individual Signatories.
+Stakeholders, including Member State representatives, industry, environmental NGOs and consumers associations may send comments about the implementation of the SRI through the website via a dedicated email contact address to the SRI or to the individual Signatories.

 The Steering Committee shall monitor regularly the overall effectiveness of the SRI and consider whether any revision is required in order to allow it to better achieve its objectives.
-Version 2.7.